nvim-flutter/flutter-tools.nvim/README.md

 #### Notifications

-The highlights for flutter-tools notifications can be changed by overriding the default highlight groups
+The highlights for flutter-tools notifications and popups can be changed by overriding the default highlight groups

-- `FlutterNotificationNormal` - this changes the highlight of the content.
+- `FlutterNotificationNormal` - this changes the highlight of the notification content.
-- `FlutterNotificationBorder` - this changes the highlight of the border.
+- `FlutterNotificationBorder` - this changes the highlight of the notification border.
+- `FlutterPopupNormal` - this changes the highlight of the popup content.
+- `FlutterPopupBorder` - this changes the highlight of the popup border.
+- `FlutterPopupSelected` - this changes the highlight of the popup's selected line.

 ### Telescope Integration